WebexCC/webexcc.github.io/_pages/Evaluate.md

 It's not an easy place to pass anything meaningful, or more than a simple piece of data; therefore, the use of Custom Variabes (for those of you coming from WxCC Flow Designer, these are like Flow Variables), is a great place to store just about anything you want, regardless of the overall outcome of the script (e.g., 0 = Success).

-For example, the customer variable I show just above, I can use it in the script, as follows:
+For example, the custom variable I show just above, I can use it in the script, as follows:

 **Note**: I do not use the `$(variable)` syntax here, as I am not trying to convert the variable to its value, rather, I am storing new data inside of it.